 The Bucky tripod from 3 Legged Thing is a compelling option someone that travels a lot and requires a tripod that can adapt to any situation.
 When you pack this tripod into your bag, not only are you packing a taller than average full-sized tripod, you’re also packing a small/lighter tripod (centre column removed), a tabletop tripod (all legs removed) and two different sizes of monopod using the removed legs.

-Not only do you have great flexibility in how you will actually construct the tripod, you also have flexibility in the size of your camera setup.
+Not only do you have great flexibility in how you will actually construct the tripod, but you also have flexibility in the size of your camera setup.
 With its huge 66lb leg capacity The Bucky tripod can easily hold any camera setup you throw at it.
 My testing also showed that the claimed 88lb capacity of the optional AirHed Vu ball head is no joke, making it one of the most capable heads on the market in terms of load rating.

 Keep in mind though, that this is still very much a travel tripod.
 This means that some lateral stability has been sacrificed in order to keep the leg diameters small, the weight down and the collapsed length short.
 This is most evident in high winds where you will struggle to get good results when using the fully extended height of the centre column.
-Difficulty will of course diminish the more you collapse that centre column.
+The difficulty will of course diminish the more you collapse that centre column.

 The stability of a travel tripod should never be compared to what I would call a “standard” tripod.
 A standard tripod that can reach the same max height without the use of a centre column will always be more stable than one that does rely on a centre column.
 Tripod choice always is, and always will be, a game of weighing up your priorities and balancing them with their consequences.

 Need ultimate stability?
 Choose a larger heavier tripod, but be prepared for the downsides when travelling or hiking.
 Need the ultimate lightweight tripod option?
 Choose a carbon tripod that has no centre column, but be prepared for a shorter maximum height and diminished load capacity.
 Need something in between those options?
 Something that’s not too heavy for travel and hiking, and delivers a maximum height comparable to a standard tripod?
-That’s where I see the Bucky tripod fitting in to your options.
+That’s where I see the Bucky tripod fitting into your options.

 Overall, a great tripod if it ticks your tripod specification boxes, and a particularly good deal if you opt for the package that includes the AirHed Vu ball head.